florianfrick/EPL-Reliability-and-Betting/README.md

 when using all player statistics and 53% with only the top metrics.
 Although the betting model outperformed player statistics in over- all accuracy, the latter successfully predicted ties, highlighting a complementary strength.
-Combining betting odds and player sta- tistics in future models could improve predictive performance.
+Combining betting odds and player statistics in future models could improve predictive performance.
 This analysis provides actionable insights for bookmakers, bettors, and club management, and lays a foundation for further research.